zeegithubsc/AmExpert-2021-Machine-Learning-Hackathon/README.md

 •	Code file for reproducing the submission, note that it is mandatory to submit your code for a valid final submission

+## Rank 23 Solution Description
+The main challenge in this competition is how to tackle mutiple product recommendations.
+We are also asked not to use customerID features as part of this competition.
+This would mean that we cannot use matrix factorization based features which provide significant perfromance improvement.
+Following are salient features of this solution:

+* This solution converts the problem into a multi-label classification problem where multiple label can be correct.
+* It applies MultilabelStratifiedKFold to get train and validation sets (using the library iterstrat. source: https://github.com/trent-b/iterative-stratification)
+* The prediction is made over 5-fold MultilabelStratifiedKFold and aggregated probablities from the 5 folds are used for prediction.
+* Top three predictions with highest probability is used for recommendation.